Brownster/rss-exporter/docs/migration-plan.md

 IGNORE_WHEN_COPYING_START
 Use code with caution.
 IGNORE_WHEN_COPYING_END

-Step 2: Create a Custom HTTP Connector
+''Step 2: Create a Custom HTTP Connector

 The monitoring-maas framework uses a maas.Connector interface.
 Since your exporter needs to make HTTP calls, you must create a new connector for this purpose.